Read more in:

 Although the large scale Soviet "Star Wars" program had never materialized, the Naryad project lingered on, even during the post-Soviet chaos.

-During the first decade of the 21st century, the real status of the Naryad project remained unclear, however small bits of information leaking into the open Russian press allowed speculation that it was "on the table."
-For example, the account of President Putin's visit to Khrunichev enterprise published on January 23, 2002, in Krasnaya Zvezda newspaper, the mouthpiece of the Defense Ministry, mentioned the availability of the Naryad system as a potential response to the US decision to withdraw from the antimissile defense treaty.
+During the first decade of the 21st century, the real status of the Naryad project remained unclear, however small bits of information leaking into the open Russian press allowed to speculate that it has remained "on the table."
+For example, the account of President Putin's visit to Khrunichev enterprise published on January 23, 2002, in the Krasnaya Zvezda newspaper, the mouthpiece of the Defense Ministry, mentioned the availability of the Naryad system as a potential response to any US decision to withdraw from the antimissile defense treaty.
 The company's management reportedly promised Putin to quickly integrate the Naryad system in the nation's anti-missile defense network.
+The project was mentioned again during one of Khrunichev's anniversary gatherings in 2000s.

 Although many military space projects from the Soviet period have been documented in open Russian sources, the history of the Naryad project remained mostly under wraps, beyond declassification of its existence and its name.
 In the meantime, reports from Russia have continuously showed that increasing military budgets have afforded Russian authorities to jump-start some dormant weapons development programs.